 Immediate Practicalities after death

 If someone in your immediate family or circle of friends has died, we offer you our deepest sympathy on your loss, and wish to make the funeral arrangements as easy as possible for you.
-These words offer you the information you need to organise a funeral Mass or service at either St Peter in Chains or Ss John & Columba’s.
+These words offer you the information you need to organise a funeral Mass or service at either St Peter in Chains, Ss John & Columba’s or Our Lady of Lourdes.
 If your loved one has died at home, then you need to contact your GP and the Parish Priest.
 Following confirmation of death, and the prayers of the dead have been said, you will need to then contact a funeral director, so that they can remove the deceased.
 In the case of sudden, death, it is normal practice for the police to attend, and there is no need to be alarmed.

 Please advise us as soon as possible when a relative has died.
 We will then include them in the prayers at Mass and in the Parish Newsletter.
 We can also advise you of possible dates and times for the funeral and discuss whether you would like a full Funeral Mass or a shorter funeral service.
 The funeral service can take place either in the church or in the crematorium or cemetery.
 Cremations usually include a committal service, equivalent to what happens at the graveside for a burial.